Alberto199810/FinTech-Proj-NA/README.md

 # Voting DApp - Rinkeby

+Please note that if you want a preview of the website, just visit https://fintech-voting-app.herokuapp.com/.

 In this repository, you can find a DApp for a decentralized voting system.

 ## PRELIMINARY STEPS